pchandrasekaran1595/Fault-Detection/ReadMe.md

     3. output - Single neuron which after passing through a sigmoid gives a percent prediction.

 - Operations taking place during an application run:
     1. Capture of an image from video a feed at the discretion of the user.
 An Object Detector is used to extract the approximate bounding box of the component within the frame.
 This bounding box is used in the Realtime Application to set a predefined area within the frame where the object can be placed.
+(Bounding Box Detection is not applicable for Real World Positive and Negative Base Samples)
     2. Creation of the Feature Vector Dataset.
         1. Define a pretrained model to use and cut off the final classification layer.
 (FeatureExtractors in Templates/Pytorch/VisionModels.py)
         2. Artificially increase dataset size by augmentation.